solidity-korea/solidity-docs-kr/structure-of-a-contract.rst

 Enum Types
 ==========

-Enums can be used to create custom types with a finite set of values (see :ref:`enums` in types section).
+Enums can be used to create custom types with a finite set of 'constant values' (see :ref:`enums` in types section).

 ::

-    pragma solidity ^0.4.0;
+    pragma solidity >=0.4.0 <0.6.0;

     contract Purchase {
         enum State { Created, Locked, Inactive } // Enum